 What Must Be Done

 James Jay Carafano, Ph.D., is Senior Research Fellow for National Security and Homeland Security in the Douglas and Sarah Allison Center for Foreign Policy Studies, a division of the Kathryn and Shelby Cullom Davis Institute for International Studies, at The Heritage Foundation.
-This publication is based on testimony before the Senate Armed Services Committee on July 19, 2006.
+This testimony was delivered before the Senate Armed Services Committee.